bsodmike/crustyengineer.com/content/blog/2025-10-19-axum-multi-tenancy-abstract-repository-layer.md

         └── 02_purchase.sql
 ```

-## Another abstraction to the repository layer
+## Another "abstraction" to the repository layer

 [daymare](https://daymare.net/blogs/everbody-so-creative/) was just commenting on the need for constant abstractions, but this offers two benefits: